-MATH 1413 Quantitative Reasoning is a survey course that covers set theory, logic, functions and relations, history of numeration systems, probability, statistics, and geometry.
-Problem solving skills will be emphasized throughout the course.
+MATH 1413 Quantitative Reasoning explores various topics designed to give the student an appreciation of mathematics and to expose the student to mathematical problems within numerous disciplines.
+Not intended for students majoring in science, mathematics, computer science, and business.
 Prerequisite: ACT Math sub score of at least 19, "C" or better in MATH 0104, a score of 70 or better on STEM Division Elementary Algebra Placement Test, or a score of 20 or better on the STEM Division Math Rubric.
 Students who do not meet prerequisite requirements must coenroll in MATH 0203.
 OSRHE Matrix MA 201.
 (3-0-3)

-MATH 1503 Elementary Statistics is a course in the theory and methods of statistics.
-This includes descriptive statistics (histograms, pie charts, pictograms, graphs, etc.); summary statistics (central tendency - mean, median, mode; variability - variance, standard deviation, range); basic probability concepts; statistical distributions; binomial distribution; normal distribution; distribution of the sample mean (proportion); confidence intervals; hypothesis testing (generally one population normal & binomial, and difference in means or proportions situations).
+MATH 1503 Elementary Statistics is the study of descriptive statistics (histograms, pie charts, pictograms, graphs, etc); summary statistics (central tendency - mean, median, mode; variability - variance, standard deviation, range); basic probability concepts; statistical distributions; Binomial Distribution; Normal Distribution; distribution of the sample mean (proportion); confidence intervals; hypothesis testing (generally one population Normal & binomial, and difference in means or proportions situations).
 Prerequisite: ACT Math sub score of at least 19, a score of 70 or better on STEM Division Intermediate Algebra Placement Test, or a score of 30 or better on the STEM Division Math Rubric.
 Students who do not meet prerequisite requirements must coenroll in MATH 0223.
 OSRHE Matrix ST 001.
 (3-0-3)

-MATH 1513 Pre-Calculus for Eng-Phys-CS covers fundamental operations, linear equations, inequalities, absolute value, binomial theorem, complex numbers, determinants, solution of higher degree equations, arithmetic and geometric progressions, and mathematical induction.
+MATH 1513 Pre-Calculus for Eng-Phys-CS is the study of equations and functions (polynomial, rational, radical, exponential, logarithmic), systems of equations, and elementary sequences and series.
+Suitable for students planning on taking calculus.
 Prerequisite: ACT Math sub score of at least 19, a score of 70 or better on STEM Division Intermediate Algebra Placement Test, or a score of 30 or better on the STEM Division Math Rubric.
 Students who do not meet prerequisite requirements must coenroll in MATH 0243.
 OSRHE Matrix MA 203.
 (3-0-3)